AdaCore/ada-spark-rfcs/considered/rfc-oop-access.rst

    end Some_Procedure;

-For homogenity, 'Ref and 'Unchecked_Free are available to all Ada type - including pointers themesleves.
+For homogenity, 'Ref and 'Unchecked_Free are available to all Ada type - including pointers themsleves.
 It's now possible to write:

 .. code-block:: ada